a327ex/www/content/posts/game_quality.md

 we can say that it's roughly a 5X multiplier instead.

 There's a difference here, from 5X to 10X, and there are multiple ways to explain it.
 One of them is that each game on Steam has something like an internal MMR score.
 I call this the "point of equilibrium".
 This is a number or a set of numbers that tells Valve's algorithm how "good" the game is, or how much it deserves to be shown on the store.
-For instance, a game like Slay the Spire most likely has a very point of equilibrium, because it's just a good game:
+For instance, a game like Slay the Spire most likely has a very high point of equilibrium, because it's just a good game:

 {{< figure src="https://i.imgur.com/EVZHupm.png" >}}